Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Conclusion

 \section{Conclusion}

-In this work, we introduced DeepContour, a novel hybrid framework designed to address the critical contour selection bottleneck in contour integral methods for solving large-scale Generalized Eigenvalue Problems (GEPs).
-By synergizing a predictive Eigen-Neural-Operator (ENO) with a Kernel Density Estimation (KDE) pipeline, our approach successfully transforms the manual, heuristic-based contour construction process into a fully automated, data-driven strategy.
-Extensive experiments demonstrate that DeepContour significantly accelerates GEP solving for contour integral eigensolvers.
-For a detailed discussion of limitations and future works, please refer to the Appendix~\ref{sec:appendix_future_work}.
+We introduce Deepcontour, a novel hybrid framework designed to address the critical contour selection bottleneck in CI methods for solving large-scale GEPs.
+By synergizing a predictive ENO with a KDE pipeline, our approach transforms the manual, heuristic-based contour construction process into an automated, data-driven strategy.
+Extensive experiments demonstrate that Deepcontour significantly accelerates GEP solving for CI eigensolvers.
+For a discussion of limitations and future works, refer to Appendix~\ref{sec:appendix_future_work}.